Discover more from Visual Storytelling Newsletter

 A visual diary from attending eMerge Americas a few days ago.

-Arriving to Miami Beach
+Arriving at Miami Beach

 Being local has its advantages.